esplinr/evernym-docs/Products/General-FAQ.md

 * Multiple single-tenant configurations.
 This is a variation on the multi-tenant configuration where you are operating a separate instance the software on behalf of your customer.

 Lots of people are taking a flexible approach to get things off the ground - preserving a path to full decentralisation for when the market matures, but removing that burden for the early adopters.

+# My Aries-compatible wallet app can't connect with a LibVCX-based issuer.
+I try to accept the connection but I get a timeout waiting for the protocol to complete.
+What is wrong?
+The [Aries Connection RFC](https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol#3-connection-acknowledgement) states that after sending a `connection-request` and receiving a `connection-response` message back, a wallet _SHOULD_ (but not _MUST_) send an `ack` to let the invitee know that the connection was correctly established.
+Not all wallets, inclusing Streetcred and others, implement this last step, which LibVCX expects before updating the connection status to `Status.Accepted`.
+If you are implementing your own wallet, send a `trust-ping` or other message after receiving a `connection-response` and everything will work as expected.
+We have asked Streetcred to implement the recommnendation in the RFC, and in the meantime we are looking at ways to make LibVCX more tolerant of other Aries implementations.